DNC Collects ‘Massive’ Trove Of Donald Trump Dirt, ‘Axios’ Reports, ‘What More Do They Need?’ Asks One Pundit

 In addition to causing military construction projects to be cancelled, Trump’s grab of military funds for the proposed wall includes $450 million that would have gone to build schools on military bases, for the children of service members, according to Newsweek.

-Though critics such as Daou expressed incredulity that the DNC needed more derogatory information on Trump beyond what is already in the public record, the DNC intends to use the new opposition research in highly targeted fashion, funding examples of what they say are Trump’s broken promises not only to the country as a whole, but to local communities, according to an account by The Hill.
+Though critics such as Daou expressed incredulity that the DNC needed more derogatory information on Trump beyond what is already in the public record, the DNC intends to use the new opposition research in highly targeted fashion, finding examples of what they say are Trump’s broken promises, not only to the country as a whole, but to local communities, according to an account by The Hill.

 “Let’s say he goes to Youngstown, Ohio,” one DNC source said, quoted by The Hill.
 “We have everything he said, what he promised in 2016 to that community — maybe it’s ‘that bridge will be fixed’ — then we’ll show what’s actually happened since.”